If you’re looking to discover everything there is to know about Genius Test, then you’re in the right place.

 So, now that the introductions are out of the way, it’s time to start taking a close look at Genius Test from all angles.

-So, we’ve already deduced that Genius Test is a testosterone booster supplement.
+So, we’ve already deduced that Genius Test is something called a ‘testosterone booster’ supplement.

-These are products that usually contain a range of natural ingredients that have been designed to help give your body more of the natural fuel it needs to support normal testosterone production.
+These are products that usually contain a range of ingredients, such as plant extracts, vitamins and minerals, that have been designed to help support your goals.

 The Genius Brand is the company behind Genius Test, who appear to be owned by another company called Pacific Coast Naturals.
 They are based in Redondo Beach, California.

-We’ve already reviewed their main fat burner supplement called Genius Burn.
+We’ve already reviewed their main other supplement called Genius Burn.

 You’ll find Genius Test on Amazon, where a bottle of 120 capsules costs around $49, making it a mid-range to premium priced supplement.

-The Amazon listing claims that Genius Test is the “Smart Testosterone Booster For Men” and that it has been specifically formulated for “male optimization”.
+The Amazon listing claims that Genius Test is the “Smart Supplement For Men” and that it has been specifically formulated for “male optimization”.

-The product description on Amazon claims that Genius Test have found the “synergy needed to elevate male performance”.
+The product description on Amazon claims that Genius Test have found the “synergy needed” to deliver results.

-The bottle of Genius Test says that it will help with the following things:
+The bottle of Genius Test says that it will help with a number of things, including energy levels.

 So, it all sounds pretty good so far.
 However, we’ve learnt not to pay too much attention to the marketing hype about supplements and instead prefer to focus on the important things like the ingredients formula and dosages.